Last Updated: 2/17/2023

 Lagoon Hop: Explore the area’s Indigenous Eyes Ecological Park and Reserve and its 12 freshwater lagoons, 5 of which are swimmable.
 The extremely clear, deep turquoise waters are a perfect photo opportunity for that family Christmas card.

-With the hurricane season and the ever-changing state of the coronavirus pandemic, be sure to protect your nonrefundable travel expenses with travel insurance as soon as your first deposit or payment is made.
+With the risk of hurricanes and the ever-changing state of travel, be sure to protect your nonrefundable travel expenses with travel insurance as soon as your first deposit or payment is made.
 If you’re confused as to what coverage you need or what insurance company to trust, talk to a friendly travel insurance expert who can walk you through your concerns and provide a quote for your next journey.

 Tags: hurricanes, coronavirus